cyano-linux/qemu-guest-kernel/README.md

   * In “Boot options”, expand “Direct kernel boot” block,
   * Check “Enable direct kernel boot”,
   * Set “Kernel path” and “Kernel args”, “Initrd path” can be safely omitted.

+### AppArmor

+The Linux kernel use SELinux as security module by default.
+To use AppArmor instead, set either `lsm=apparmor` or `selinux=0 security=apparmor` in kernel command line args.